weigert/TinyFluid/README.md

 A rendering helper has been included for practicality, if you wish to write a test program and visualize the information quickly.

+Make sure to compile with the `-O3` flag so that Eigen is optimized.

 ### Dependencies

 - Eigen C++